tecton-ai/tecton-terraform-setup/modules/standalone_rift/README.md

 This Terraform module deploys the [Rift](https://docs.tecton.ai/docs/concepts/compute-in-tecton#rift) compute engine resources for an **existing** Tecton deployment.
 It is designed for configurations where Rift compute runs in your AWS data plane account.

-⚠️ **Important:** This module is intended to add Rift compute to an already deployed Tecton environment.
+⚠️ **Important:** This module is intended to add Rift compute engine capabilities to an already deployed Tecton environment.
 If you are setting up a new Tecton environment from scratch, including core data plane resources (like S3 buckets, KMS keys) and Rift, you should use the [dataplane_rift](../dataplane_rift/) module instead.

 ### Using this Module